16 April 2017

 You taught yourself HTML in high school, and later worked as a self-taught Java developer.
 What motivated you to learn those things on your own?

 I was motivated because it was tied to a potential job.
 If it had just been a course/class I wouldn’t have been as motivated.
 In general, I’ve always been drawn to projects that I can volunteer for or contribute to that have real application in the world.

 What are your thoughts on networking and building professional relationships in your industry?
-Has this helped you in your career?
+Has this helped your career?